 George, Leonard combine for 88 in Clippers' win over Wolves

-Paul George scored 46 points and Kawhi Leonard added 42 as the Los Angeles Clippers showed off their star power Friday and held on for a 124-117 victory Friday over the Minnesota Timberwolves in Minneapolis.
+Paul George scored 46 points and Kawhi Leonard added 42 as the visiting Los Angeles Clippers showed off their star power Friday and held on for a 124-117 victory Friday over the Minnesota Timberwolves.
 Leonard and George became the first duo in Clipper's history to each score at least 40 points in a game.

 Montrezl Harrell added 18 points off the bench as the Clippers won despite playing without a true point guard.
-Patrick Beverley sat out after leaving the Wednesday game at Toronto with a concussion, while Lou Williams also was sidelined with a sore right calf.
-Despite the lack of a playmaker, the Clippers delivered 16 assists to 17 for the Timberwolves.
+Patrick Beverley sat out after leaving Wednesday's game at Toronto with a concussion, while Lou Williams also was sidelined with a sore right calf.
+Despite the lack of a playmaker the Clippers delivered 16 assists to 17 for the Timberwolves.
 George had seven of those assists for the Clippers, who won their fourth consecutive game, all on the road.

 The Timberwolves went to work with their own scoring duo as Karl-Anthony Towns scored 39 points and Andrew Wiggins added 34.
 Towns added 12 rebounds and stayed in the game despite an injury to his left knee with 1:42 remaining.
 The Timberwolves lost their seventh consecutive game overall and their seventh consecutive home game.